wgsl-tooling-wg/wesl-spec/Generics.md

-# Simple Generics for WGSL
+# Simple Generics for WESL

-(TBD)
+_Note: this is one of several Generics proposals we're considering.
+See also PR #34 and PR #20 for more feature rich generics proposals._

-Generic programming is useful for wgsl, particularly for libraries.
+Generic programming is useful for wesl, particularly for libraries.
-With generics, wgsl functions like `reduce` or `prefixSum` don’t need to be manually rewritten for each combination of element type and binary operation.
+With generics, wesl functions like `reduce` or `prefixSum` don’t need to be manually rewritten for each combination of element type and binary operation.
 I’m hoping we can find a fairly minimal design for generics that is easy for programmers to learn and supportable with modest effort in wesl tools.